rocknrollMarc/mongo_mailer/README.md

 <pre>
 bundle exec mongo_mailer start|stop|restart <rails_env>
 </pre>
-in rails app, or:
+within a rails app, or:
 <pre>
-bundle exec bin/worker start|stop|restart <rails_env>
+bundle exec worker start|stop|restart <app_env>
 </pre>
-in standalone version.
+in a standalone version.

-* workers activity is being loged in the app's `log` directory:
+* by default workers activity and pids are being loged in the app's `log` directory:
 <pre>
 log/mongo_mailer.output
 log/mongo_mailer.log
 log/mongo_mailer.pid
 </pre>
+you can change it, by modifying proper daemon options in `mongo_mailer.yml`.

 * all sent mail are logged into:
 <pre>